Venice Vanguard: Legal problems

-In 1906, the newspaper published an article, later termed an "allegory," a take-off of Charles Dickens' A Tale of Two Cities, and meant to be amusing, which mentioned Abbot Kinney, the founder of Venice, and W.H.
+In 1907, newspaper published an article, later termed an "allegory," a take-off of Charles Dickens' A Tale of Two Cities, and meant to be amusing, which mentioned Abbot Kinney, the founder of Venice, and W.H.
 Anderson.
 A court held the reference to be libelous but levied only a small sum, $750, as recompense, to be paid by Kinney to Anderson.

+Alva A. Layne, owner of the Ocean Park Journal, sought $5,000 in damages.
 More than a hundred thousand dollars had been sought in the five suits filed.
 The trial was a lengthy one, but the jury deliberated for only sixteen minutes.

+In October 1910, Vanguard owner W.A.
+Rennie sued Raymond Wayman of the Wilmington Journal, alleging libel and asking $50,000 in damages.
+He claimed that the Journal, in an article headlined "The Squealing of a Rat," had called him a "cheap little squirt" who "stole editorials," a "lovely ass," and a "long-tailed sewer rat."
+He said the article painted him as "out of sympathy" with the families of the victims of the Los Angeles Times bombing.